Zuckerberg announces WhatsApp Business for Brazil, UK, Indonesia, Mexico, Colombia | Business

 - India

-Meta CEO Mark Zuckerberg on Thursday announced a new update that will enable WhatsApp users to search for businesses -- by category or name -- directly in their WhatsApp UI.
+Meta CEO Mark Zuckerberg has announced a new update that will enable WhatsApp users to search for businesses -- by category or name -- directly in their WhatsApp UI.
 Meta, previously known as Facebook, bought WhatsApp in 2014.

-The CEO said these new features were introduced to offer an enhanced end-to-end commerce experience for users and connect with their favourite brands while discovering new ones.
+These new features are introduced to offer users a convenient way to quickly get assistance from the millions of small businesses and tens of thousands of brands already on WhatsApp.
 According to a blogpost, one of the features is 'Find a Business' in which one can find a larger brand on WhatsApp using its Application Programming Interface (API) and discover a local merchant (SMB) on WhatsApp.

 However, this is available only in Brazil.
 Another feature is 'Buy' where one can pay a local merchant directly on WhatsApp.